 The world wide web is a wild and dangerous place.
 There’s a lot of inappropriate content and, worse, persons who may have ill intentions toward your children.

 So, as a vigilant parent or guardian, how can you ensure the safety of your kids in this digital wilderness?
 Look no further than the solution to download a fast VPN for Android or iOS onto their devices.
 By taking this proactive step, you equip your children with a powerful tool that can make a world of difference.

 But this is just the first line of defense against all the threats online.
-Parents and guardians need to set up more extensive protective measures.
+Parents and guardians need to set up more extensive protective measures and controls.
 To help you make information-based decisions, we’ll comprehensively discuss all aspects of internet safety for kids.